amamel/banano-node-docker/readme.md

 ```
 $ sudo ./setup.sh -f
 ```
-**WARNING: You are strongly adviced to BACKUP your wallet seed before trying to fast-sync an existing node.**
+**WARNING: You are strongly advised to BACKUP your wallet seed before trying to fast-sync an existing node.**

 ### **Install with a different Banano node image**

-In some cases (like in the BETA network) you may want to use a different Docker image tag for your node, other than the default "latest":
+Want to install a specific Banano node image for testing?
+Add a tag -t and you can easily specify a specific Banano node version:

 ```
 $ sudo ./setup.sh -t V22.1